mjcanan/simple_todo/README.md

 # Simple Todo
-A todo command line app I wrote in Python 3.
+<p>A todo command line app I wrote in Python 3.</p>
-You can add new todos, remove todos, strikeout todos that you finished, and save your todos as a json file Not much to it, just messing around
+<p>You can add new todos, remove todos, strikeout todos that you finished, and save your todos as a json file.</p>
+<p>Not much to it, just messing around</p>